 - There was greater visibility into the status of all incidents.
 Dashboards helped to quickly identify, analyze, and correct hazards and prevent future recurrence.

 - The company was able to connect all its locations to the system, enabling employees to continually log important information even from the field.
 This helped the health and safety team get a thorough and accurate picture of each incident, their status, the corrective action taken, investigation, and prioritization based on data rather than guesswork.

 Automation for Streamlining Processes, Increasing Efficiency

 Manual systems can be very long-drawn, time-consuming, and prone to errors.
 Often, identifying trends and patterns and taking corrective and preventive action can be a challenge.
 Root cause analysis can be difficult to undertake and the ability to respond appropriately and in a timely manner can be severely restricted.

 As in the case of Altex, manual processes lack speed, multiple programs don’t speak to one another, making collaboration difficult.
 The possibility of duplication can further slowdown response times.

 An integrated solution also enables safety leaders to identify gaps in skills and capabilities and create training programs to upskill employees, thereby improving their ability to safely handle equipment and tasks.
-Tracking the completion of the programs, periodic assessments, having a centralized repository of skilled employees to fill in the shoes of absent employees will contribute towards improving the safety in the organization.
+Tracking the completion of the programs, periodic assessments, and having a centralized repository of skilled employees to fill in the shoes of absent employees will contribute towards improving the safety in the organization.